TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Store optional of state to be restored

 - Determinism: Change unordered containers to ordered ones in the mode state
+- Determinism: Change unordered containers to ordered ones in the entropy

 - Persistence of entity ids in editor and clearing them
 	- Where entity ids are in the editor state: